We spoke to long-time supporter John Harnett about his activism, reflections on privilege, and engagement with Inter Pares.

 How did you become involved in activism?
 Why is it important to you?

-John: When I was young, I was very rebellious.
+If I look at my life, there has been a progression of trying to be of use to others.
+When I was young, I was very rebellious.
 I began studying theology at London University and was going to be a priest.
 Then one day, as part of a series of lectures on the criminal justice system, a probation officer came in as a guest speaker.
 Listening to her speak, in the space of sixty minutes, I decided I wanted to be a probation officer.

 I also worked at a hospital with families who had a loved one going into a long-term care home.
 I would try to assist in managing conflicts within the family, and also in supporting them as they came to terms with the fact that this person was moving into the last phase of their life.

-On my very first Habitat for Humanity Build, in Guatemala, every evening after dinner we would talk about our experience.
+On my very first build, in Guatemala, every evening after dinner we would talk about our experience.
 I remember talking about how I had come from a white, racist, privileged family in Cape Town, South Africa.
 And having grown up in that setting, I had experienced other people serving us, but we never served anyone else.
 That made it a profound experience for me to serve that family in Guatemala, who had lost their house in a mudslide which had killed the mother and the older daughter.
 I remember sharing with the group what a transformation this was for me to feel like I am an ordinary person serving other ordinary people on the planet.
 I see it as a privilege to serve others, especially when we have been caught up in serving our own needs.

 If I look at my life, there has been a progression of trying to be of use to others.